Thai cave rescue hero emerges to family tragedy

 READ: Thai cave survivors get Manchester United invite as world football stars send goodwill

-Harris, part of a 20-strong Australian team who descended on the Chang Rai area, was the last person to emerge from the cave late on Tuesday as the boys were recuperating in hospital, ABC reported.
+Australian Foreign Minister Julie Bishop said she understood that Harris, part of a 20-strong Australian team who descended on the Chang Rai area, was the last person to emerge from the cave late on Tuesday as the boys were recuperating in hospital.

 But while the rescue had a happy ending, there was personal sadness for the Adelaide-based anaesthetist when he learned that his father had died.